RohanAlexander/two_truths_and_one_lie/README.md

 This repo provides analysis of an experiment designed to see if there is any relationship between the certainty of a guess, and whether it was right.

+## Obtaining raw data

+The data need to be downloaded from the Google Sheet that collects the responses.
+This is done manually and then moved to `data/raw_data/`.

 ## File Structure